The Lamaku Society is dedicated to the preservation, promotion, and the education of the Hawaiian culture, with an emphasis on performing arts.

-Join The Lamaku Society and Halau Na Wainohia, along with several guests, on the evening of Oct.
-2nd, at 7pm, at Mamiya Theater, on the campus of Saint Louis High School.
+Join The Lamaku Society and Halau Na Wainohia, along with several guests, for an evening of song, dance, chant, and celebration.
 Learn More